April 6, 2009

 "How about a picnic here?
 It's warm.
 And we still have curry from the other night."
 Not quite what he'd had in mind - but the thriftiness of the counter-plan (not to mention time-effectiveness, and no need to pay a tip) wins him over.

 "But I can't eat before 12," he says.

 At 5 'til 12 he comes to find me, now domestically folding laundry, "So I guess we're not having a picnic.
 I'll just get some bread and milk."

 "I thought you said you couldn't eat before 12?"

 "But I also can't eat after 1."

 I shake my head at him, beckon him kitchen-wards, hand him plate and fork and disgorge the riches of the fridge (we are so blessedly fortunate to have this abundance - a magically cool cabinet full of food - whenever we open it.)

 Noon finds us settling onto the rock wall above our gravel path (months of doing and redoing years back, but now looking as-if-ever-there with beach-strawberry twining around the base.)
-I settle back against the spicy glossy leaves of the wild geranium.
+I settle back against the spicy, glossy scalloped leaves of the wild geranium.

-"That's snakes' paradise," and he settles himself more gingerly at a distance from the bushy herbs.
+"That's snakes' paradise," and he settles himself more gingerly on the rocks at a distance from the fragrant herbs.